percyfal/ratatosk/README.md

   scratch or from a given task.
 Would require calculation of target names between any two vertices in the dependency graph.
-The idea would be to add a condition in the `complete` function that returns False until the provide task name is reached.
+The idea would be to add a condition in the `complete` function that returns False until the provided task name is reached.

 * Integrate with hadoop.
 This may be extremely easy: set the job runner for the JobTasks via the config file; by default, they use